peterdestasio/Geoclick/README.md

-# Geoclick - The Map of your adventure in the world
+# Geoclick - The Map of your adventures in the world
 An Android application that stores and shows you a gallery of images on a map based on the location where the picture was taken

 Cambrian @ Hanson College Project